lizabelos/libCML/README.md

 make -j 4
 ```

+☕ Then, take a break, drink a cup of coffee.
+It can take hours time to build.

 ## b.
 Android and iPhone

-We recommend you to use Qt Creator.
+We recommend you to use Qt Creator, as it is the most simple way to build ModSLAM on Android and iPhone.

 # 4. Execution